top of page

 Independent studies find that after one year’s teaching, children taught with Jolly Phonics have an average reading age around 12 months ahead of their actual age.
 For spelling, the gain is usually slightly more.
 In addition, it is typical for all children to do well, whatever their social background and whether English is their first language or not, with boys doing just as well as girls.

-Let’s make a difference and give our children the gift of reading!
+Let’s make a difference and give our children the gift of reading and alongside this develop communication, language and writing skills.

 Jolly Phonics and Grammar Lessons at Cotwall End